mroth/goodvsevil/README.md

 ### Tweetstream process

-Managed via `petstream.rb`, it subscribes to the Twitter streaming API, and then tracks a count of matching terms in Redis, and keeps a FIFO list of the most recent matching tweets in a constantly truncated redis list.
+Managed via `tweetstream.rb`, it subscribes to the Twitter streaming API, and then tracks a count of matching terms in Redis, and keeps a FIFO list of the most recent matching tweets in a constantly truncated redis list.
 It also now squirts each matching tweet out over redis `PUBLISH` so that clients can stream from it in realtime.

 ### Web process
 Can you guess where this is?
 I bet you can. (hint: `web.rb`)